julelang/manual/src/common-concepts/functions/index.md

 The example at above, is a variable definition with function data type.
 The compatible function values is a have two `int` parameter and returns `int` value.

 The fact that functions can be used as data types makes it possible to use and store [anonymous functions and closures](/common-concepts/functions/anonymous-functions) with type safety.

+## Addresses and Conversions

+When you need function address for low-level purposes, you can cast to the `uintptr` type.
+Casting functions to `uintptr`, gives the memory address of the function as integer.